manojdhakshan/TamilLite-Gan-A-Lightweight-graph-attention-network-for-Handwritten-Tamil-Character-Recognition-usi/README.md

 Finally, we create a new graphene.Schema object using the Query class as the root query, and add a new URL rule to the Flask app for the "/gql" endpoint, which will be handled by the GraphQLView class provided by the flask_graphql library.

-With these steps, you should have a basic Flask-based GraphQL API server set up, ready to be customized and extended as needed to support your specific requirements.
+With these steps, we should have a basic Flask-based GraphQL API server set up, ready to be customized and extended as needed to support your specific requirements.

 Run Test_case.py file